2024-2025 BALL IN HAND POOL LEAGUE RULES

 MONEY/ENVELOPES FOR FALL LEAGUE

-NOTE: EACH PLAYER WILL PAY $9.00 PER PLAYER, TOTALING $45.00 PER TEAM.
+NOTE: EACH PLAYER WILL PAY $9.00 PER MATCH, TOTALING $45.00 PER TEAM.
 THE TEAM IS RESPONSIBLE FOR THEIR MONEY EACH WEEK AS FOLLOWS:

 HOME TEAM: $35.75 IN THE ENVELOPE $9.25 IN THE CUP/TABLE